alextmn/rf-trading-bot/README.md

 dqn.compile(Adam(lr=1e-3), metrics=['mae'])
 ```

-# Return charts
+# Returns
 The BTC price is split into traing and testing set.
 At the left the resturns of trading across
 multiple agents.
 At the right there is the testing on the prices the agents have not seen.
 The legend shows how many trades were done by each agent.

 At the top you see actual BTC prices.
-At the bottom there are multiple agents profitablity (return)
+At the bottom there are multiple agents trading protfolios.
+Trading starts with 10,000 USD balance

 ![Training and Testing](/images/best_trading_agents.png)